miyako/4d-plugin-packages/README.md

 # 4d-plugin-packages
-Miscellaneous function for OS X, useful for managing packages
+Miscellaneous function for OS X, useful for managing packages.

+More specifically, you can define a folder as a package, give it a custom icon and hide its extension.

 * packages